bhoamikhona/react/Section 11/README.md

 - A big example of that is the browser automatically reloading the page when we submit the form.
 - However, if we would attempt to return `false` in a React event handler, that would simply not work.
 - So in React, the only way to prevent the browser's default behavior is to call `preventDefault()` on the synthetic event object.
-- Finally, in the rare event that you need to handle an event in the capturing phase rather than in bubbling phase, you can simply attach `Capture` to the event handler naem, for example `onClickCapture` instead of just `onClick`, but most likely, you will never use this, so just keep this somewhere in the back of you mind.
+- Finally, in the rare event that you need to handle an event in the capturing phase rather than in bubbling phase, you can simply attach `Capture` to the event handler name, for example `onClickCapture` instead of just `onClick`, but most likely, you will never use this, so just keep this somewhere in the back of you mind.
 - So, everything that we just learned is basically everything that you need to know in practice in order to successfully work with events in React.
 - The rest all happens invisibly behind the scenes.